Azure/azure-powershell/src/Databricks/help/Az.Databricks.md

 Install-Module -Name Az.Databricks
 ```

 Module contains preview features which may not be available in your region.
-Please try it after couple days.
+Please try it later.

 ## Az.Databricks Cmdlets
 ### [Get-AzDatabricksWorkspace](Get-AzDatabricksWorkspace.md)